Hello Mindful Eating Family!

 Which is why developing mindfulness is a valuable gift, if you are brave and willing to sit with your current beliefs and programming and not only make peace with that voice, but reframe your thought process around your food choices, eating habits and body image without judgment or expectation.
 I realize that may seem like a big ask.
 But if you are frustrated with how you interact with food, how you talk to yourself and your body, you owe it to yourself to explore this concept of mindful eating.

-Ask yourself, "Can I fully commit to giving this challenge my full-time attention and effort at meals and snacks for the next 30 days?"
-I can promise you, after guiding client after client, then group after group through mindful eating challenges, it is not like any other “challenge” on social media or quite frankly anywhere.
-This 30-Day Mindful Eating Challenge requires a daily commitment and mental fortitude.
+Ask yourself, "can I fully commit to giving this challenge a solid effort during meals and/or snacks for the next 30 days?"
+I can promise you, after guiding client after client, then group after group through mindful eating challenges, it is not like any other challenge on social media or quite frankly, anywhere.
+This 30-Day Mindful Eating Challenge requires a pretty consistent commitment and mental fortitude.
 This challenge is for people who won’t drop out when it gets tough.
 It’s going to get tough.
-You’re going to fail (that's a learning opportunity!).
-And you will connect to and learn more about yourself.
+You’re going to fail (that's a learning opportunity!) and you will connect to and learn more about yourself.
 About WHY you eat when you are not hungry.
+About WHY you overeat or crave your favorite foods.
 The beauty is that the struggles, the failure, the suffering is temporary and a catalyst for the true magic and transformation to happen.

 Where did the food struggle come from?
-We all know it’s not about the food most of the time.
-Food can be a crutch to cope with the overwhelming emotions and feelings of shame, fear, anger, unworthiness, resentment, anxiety, disappointment, boredom, loneliness, stress - fill in the blank.
+The reality is it’s not about the food most of the time.
+Food can be a crutch to cope with the overwhelming emotions and feelings of frustration, shame, fear, anger, unworthiness, resentment, anxiety, disappointment, boredom, loneliness, stress - fill in the blank.
 Our emotions are in the driver’s seat causing us to default to our emotional cravings, old habits and less than optimal behaviors.
 Food just fills in the blank.
 Fills the void.
-Fills the space.
+Fills space.
 Allows us to check out so we don’t have to deal with and process the feelings, at least temporarily.
+Food is a distraction and it works.
+Temporarily.

-But then the emotions start to compound, our eating habits get out of control, we gain weight, perhaps a significant amount, and we lose sight of a healthy relationship with food.
-We feel hopeless; I remember the feeling well.
+But then the emotions start to compound, our eating habits get out of control, we gain weight, perhaps a significant amount, and we lose sight of a healthy relationship with food and a connection to our innate belly wisdom.
+We feel hopeless and lost.
+I remember the feeling well.
 And quite honestly, I never saw a way out.
 Stuck in an unhealthy relationship with my body and food for decades, I assumed it would eventually end but I never knew how to make that happen.
-Then this concept of mindfulness finally started to sink in and it was like the clouds lifted and I could start to see light at the end of the tunnel.
+Then this concept of mindfulness finally started to sink in and it was like the clouds lifted and I could start to see a spark of light at the end of the tunnel.
 Looking back I wouldn’t change my path because I learned SO much and I've realized that I am always, exactly where I am supposed to be.
 Remember that during your struggle times too.
 You are exactly where you are supposed to be.
 It doesn't mean you have to like it or can't use it as an opportunity to change, but always just embrace where you are without any judgment.

 The bottom line is, we know better, right?
 We all know that we need to eat more fiber- and nutrient-rich veggies and fruit, eat less junky foods, drink more water, move our body daily, turn off the electronics and get to bed earlier.
 Problem is knowing better isn’t always doing better.
 You have to live like you know what you know.
 So what does that mean exactly?
 Well, if you know you need to eat more veggies, you have to physically consume more veggies.
 That’s living like you know what you know.
 If you know you need to drink more water because perhaps you struggle with constipation or dehydration, then you physically have to drink more water each and every day.
 That’s living like you know what you know.
 But in order to do that, you also have to identify the emotions, the triggers, the feelings that are causing you to avoid living like you know and turning to food (or other substance) to cope with and numb the pain, the discomfort, the ickiness.
 To stuff down the feelings you don’t want to feel.
 And what do a lot of us do when we don't want to feel?
 We run to the pantry, the refrigerator, into the loving arms of food.